On this page:

 How will the pilot work?

-If you opt-in to the pilot, you will undertake the same application or planning process as everyone else, except there will be an independent functional impact assessment delivered by a qualified professional from The Benevolent Society.
+A person who opts-in to the pilot, will undertake the same application or planning process as everyone else, except there will be an additional independent functional impact assessment completed.
+This assessment will be delivered by a qualified professional from The Benevolent Society.

-The functional impact assessment will include one or more of the PEDI-CAT, Vineland-3 and LSP-16 assessment methods, depending on diagnosis.
+The functional impact assessment will include one or more of the PEDI-CAT, Vineland-3 and LSP-16 assessment methods, depending on age and diagnosis.

-The outcome of each assessment will be provided securely to the NDIA, and depending on what stage you are at in the participant pathway, contribute towards the progress of your planning or access decision.
+The outcome of each assessment will be provided securely to the NDIA, and depending on what stage the person is at in the participant pathway, contribute towards the progress of their planning or access decision.

 When is the Independent Assessment Pilot taking place?

-The IAP is being trialled between November 2018 and February 2019.
+The IAP pilot is taking place between November 2018 and April 2019.

 Where is the Independent Assessment Pilot taking place?

-The IAP is being trialled in New South Wales only.
-People who live near the following NDIA offices may be invited to take part in the pilot:
+The IAP pilot is being occurring in New South Wales only.
+People who live within the following districts may be invited to take part in the pilot:

 What is the Independent Assessment Pilot process?

-Pilot participants will complete the steps all participants are required to take when applying for access to, or creating a plan with, the NDIS, except that the participant's parent/legal guardian or representative will undergo the additional voluntary assessment.
+People who volunteer to participate in the pilot will complete the steps that all participants are required to take when applying for access to, creating or reviewing a plan with the NDIS, except that they will undertake additional assessments with their parent/legal guardian or representative.

 The pilot process: